Wedding Ceremony Chair Hire: Aisle Layouts, Outdoor Options and What to Order

 Hiring dedicated ceremony chairs and separate reception chairs avoids the room turnaround altogether.
 The ceremony space remains intact while guests move to the reception room.
 This adds cost but removes a scheduling risk.

 Using the same chairs for both requires a room turnaround between the ceremony and the reception.
-A standard turnaround for 100 guests takes 45 to 60 minutes with a three to four person crew: chairs are stacked, moved and reset in the dining configuration.
-Guests occupy a separate drinks reception area during this time, which needs its own furniture, typically bar stools, poseur tables or lounge seating from Expo Hire's chairs range.
+A standard turnaround for 100 guests takes 45 to 60 minutes with a three to four person crew.
+Staff stack the chairs, move them and reset them in the dining configuration.
+Guests occupy a separate drinks reception area during this time.
+This secondary space needs its own furniture, typically bar stools, poseur tables or lounge seating from Expo Hire's chairs range.
+For stately home events and weddings, turnarounds often require extra care to protect historic interiors.

 Registrar Requirements

 The registrar needs a table and at least two chairs at the front of the ceremony.
 Some ceremonies require three chairs if witnesses sit at the registrar's table rather than in the front row.
-Check directly with your registrar before finalising the front-row layout.
-Registrars sometimes specify chair height or style, particularly for outdoor ceremonies where stability is a factor.
+Ask your registrar about their specific needs before finalising the front-row layout.
+Registrars sometimes specify chair height or style, particularly for outdoor ceremonies where stability matters.
+You can source suitable options from our table hire category.

 Reserved Seating for Family

 Reserve the first two to three rows on each side for immediate family.
 Ribbon, sash markers or printed seat cards on the aisle chairs signal reserved rows clearly without confusion.
 Number the seats in the front rows if your seating plan assigns specific seats.
-These reserved chairs are still counted in your total order quantity.
+These reserved chairs still count toward your total wedding ceremony chair hire order.

 What our customers say